hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 This use case demonstrates a scenario where, during a specialist consultation, the specialist accesses the patient summary created at the time of the referral and confirms the latest patient summary available for a patient.

-This use case demonstrates use of patient summary during step 5 (Endocrinologist Retrieval) of the [Referral to Specialist and Allied Health consumer journey](https://sparked.csiro.au/index.php/sparked-products-resources/au-patient-summary-consumer-journeys/).

 ### Use Case Description

 Joyce Johnson is a 39yo female who lives in New South Wales, Australia.
 Joyce is currently pregnant and has been recently diagnosed with gestational diabetes.
-Joyce’s general practitioner (GP), Dr Ginger Burrows, has decided to refer Joyce to an Endocrinologist and a Dietitian to provide Joyce for further evaluation and support.
+Joyce’s general practitioner (GP), Dr Ginger Burrows, has decided to refer Joyce to an Endocrinologist and a Dietitian for further evaluation and support.

 The referral includes an embedded patient summary containing Joyce's medical history and current medications at the time of referral.
 The embedded patient summary was authored by the GP (Dr. Ginger Burrows) through curation of a generated view of the data within their clinical information system, and was attested at the time of creation of the patient summary.